paterit/django-microservice-template/docs/source/technical/use_cases/remote_docker_machine.rst

     # export DOCKER_HOST=your.remote.docker.IP
     # in my case it would be
     export DOCKER_HOST=192.168.100.34
-    # Now as we are in the context of remoted DOCKER_HOST, runing
+    # Now as we are in the context of remoted DOCKER_HOST, running
     docker images
-    # will show empty list if your Ubuntu server is brand new or some other list if the server was already used for docker
+    # will show an empty list if your Ubuntu server is brand new or some other list if the server was already used for docker

 Prepare certificates on you RDM